Top 8 things to look for in BEO software

 - Vendor/contractor contact information

-Any banquet event order software worth its salt will offer areas for this information, but the best will sync these details from other parts of the system so you don’t have to re-add that information in the BEO.
+Any banquet event order software worth its salt will offer areas for this information as well as proposal and invoicing details, and the best will sync these details from other parts of the system so you don’t have to re-add that information in the BEO.

 BEOs are a key document for communication with kitchen staff as to what catered items need to be prepared and in what quantities.
-BEO programs offer areas for including food packages and items (including entrees, side dishes, appetizers, soups, salads and desserts) as well as item counts and possibly costs.
-Also make sure there’s a way to add dietary concerns.
+Most catering software applications with BEO tools offer functionality for including food packages and menu items (including entrees, side dishes, appetizers, soups, salads and desserts) as well as item counts, pricing, wholesale costs, dietary characteristics, preparation details and more.

 Electronic Signature Collection

-Gone are the days when you had to chase down a client to sign off on a BEO so they agree to the final details of the event before it occurs.
+Gone are the days when you had to chase down a client to sign off on a BEO so they can agree to the final details of the event before it occurs.
 Now software can let you email BEOs to clients, have them sign off on the event order online and remind you when they haven’t applied their signature yet.
-An added bonus for applications that give you an opportunity to add a field for legal terms-and-conditions (like guarantees, minimums, cancellation clauses, etc.).
+An added bonus for catering and venue management software applications that give you an opportunity to add a field for legal terms-and-conditions (like guarantees, minimums, cancellation clauses, etc.).

 Schedule or Order of Events

-This is the “when” part of a banquet event order that tells people on your BEO distribution list when certain key items for the event will be happening.
-The most common items include setup/teardown times, event start/end times and food/beverage service times, but a good BEO software tool will let you add pretty much any item to your event schedule so everyone is aware of when things are supposed to occur.
+This is the “when” part of a banquet event order that tells people on your BEO distribution list when certain key items for the event will be happening, and it is a popular tool not just among event planning professionals but also food-and-beverage managers, sales managers and front-of-house staff.
+The most common items include setup/teardown times, event start/end times and food/beverage service times, but a good BEO management solution will let you add pretty much any item to your event schedule so everyone is aware of when things are supposed to occur.

 Setup Instructions and Floor Plan Designs

-Your setup crew certainly needs to know where to place tables, chairs, floors, stages, decor, audio-visual equipment (microphones, projectors, etc.) and any other furniture or devices required for the event.
-As such, the tool you use should have a place for adding short equipment lists and setup instructions, and a gold star goes to those applications that include the ability to build and attach floor plan setup designs as a visualization aid for staff and event planners.
+Your space and room setup crew certainly needs to know where to place tables, chairs, floors, stages, decor, audio-visual equipment (microphones, projectors, etc.) and any other furniture or devices required for the event.
+As such, the tool you use should have a place for adding short equipment lists and setup instructions, and a gold star goes to those catering software and event planning applications that include the ability to build and attach floor plan setup designs as a visualization aid for staff and event planners.